 Please note that not all projects are subject to internal QUB funding.

 If you have a project of your own, then you should contact a possible supervisor about its viability.

 A minimum 2.1 honours degree or equivalent in Electrical and Electronic Engineering, Computer Science or relevant degree is required.

 More information on funding of a PhD can be found at https://www.qub.ac.uk/sites/graduateschool/PostgraduateFunding/

-There are a number of PhD studentships available for applicants in the UK, EU or International countries who wish to undertake full-time research at Queen's.
-These 3 year and 4 year PhD studentships, potentially funded by the Department for Employment and Learning (DEL) or Engineering and Physical Sciences Research Council commence on 1 October 2018.
+There are a number of PhD studentships available for applicants in the UK and EU countries who wish to undertake full-time research at Queen's.
+These 3 year and 4 year PhD studentships, potentially funded by the Department for Employment and Learning (DEL) or Engineering and Physical Sciences Research Council commence on 1 October 2019.

 Applicants should apply electronically through the Queen’s online application portal at: https://dap.qub.ac.uk/portal/

 Applications received after 28th February 2019 may not be processed in time to receive a DfE award.

 Applicants will be required to undertake an interview.

 - Energy-Quality Scalable Processors based on Data Mining